 - 3. Plaintiff Lowery is an Associate Professor of Finance at the McCombs School of Business at UT.
-Prof. Lowery also serves as an Associate Director at the Salem Center for Policy, an academic institute that is part of the McCombs School. - 4.
+Prof. Lowery also serves as an Associate Director at the Salem Center for Policy, an academic institute that is part of the McCombs School. - 3.4.
+Defendant Jay Hartzell is the President of UT.
+He is sued in his official capacity.
+President Hartzell has to the power to control or influence the condition of Lowery's employment at UT.
+Jay Hartzell is at the top of the "chain-of-command" at UT, as described by Ethan Burris in his deposition. - 4.5.
 Defendant Lillian Mills is the Dean of the McCombs School.
 She is sued in her official capacity.
-Dean Mills has the power to control or influence the conditions of Lowery's employment at UT. - 5.
+Dean Mills has the power to control or influence the conditions of Lowery's employment at UT.
+Dean Mills is at the top of the "chain-of-command" at the McCombs School, as described by Ethan Burris in his deposition. - 5.
 Defendant Ethan Burris is the Senior Associate Dean for Academic Affairs of the McCombs School.
 He is sued in his official capacity.
-Associate Dean Burris has the power to control or influence the conditions of Lowery's employment at UT. - 6.
-Defendant Sheridan Titman is the Chair of the McCombs School's Department of Finance.
+Associate Dean Burris has the power to control or influence the conditions of Lowery's employment at UT.T.

+6. Defendant Clemens Sialm Sheridan Titman is the Chair of the McCombs School's Department of Finance.
 He is sued in his official capacity.
+Chair

-Chair Titman has the power to control or influence the conditions of Lowery's employment at UT.
+TitmanSialm has the power to control or influence the conditions of Lowery's employment at UT.